openregulatory/templates/templates/qms/vigilance/sop-vigilance.md

 Any incident that our organization becomes aware of is reportable, if one of our medical devices could be its cause and if it fulfills the definition of a serious incident as outlined in this process.
-Potentially serious incidents are assessed based on our respective template form for incident assessment [reference document ID here].
+Potentially serious incidents are assessed based on our respective template form for incident assessment \[reference document ID here\].

-A serious incident is defined as “*any malfunction or deterioration in the characteristics and/or performance of a device, as well as any inadequacy in the labeling or the instructions for use which, directly or indirectly, might lead to or might have led to the death of a patient, user or other person or to a serious deterioration in their state of health or a serious public health threat*” (see MDR Art.
-2 and MEDDEV 2.12./1).
+A serious incident is defined as *"the subset of incidents that directly or indirectly led, might have led or might lead to the death or the temporary or permanent serious deterioration in the state of health of a patient, user or other person or posed a serious public health threat.”* (see MDR Art.
+2 and MDCG 2023-03).
 Examples are therefore (non-exclusively):

 * malfunctioning (e.g. a software bug) of one of our medical devices
 * incorrect labeling, instruction for use or advertising material